Hello. I am a digital craftsperson. I go by BoneAmputee online.

 Twitter

 BATbot was born Thursday, May 17, 2018 3:54 PM CDT into the chat room of adultswim.com.
-Its initial purpose was to allow me to enhance the Adult Swim Live Stream with functionalities I desired without needing to coordinate with anyone at Adult Swim, and also to learn Python.
+Its initial purpose was to allow me to enhance the Adult Swim Live Stream with functionalities I desired, and also to learn Python.

 It started with things like .songinfo, which used ACRCloud's API to identify songs on the live stream, and .markov, which returned a markov chain generation from the user's previous posts, and eventually char-rnn and word-rnn were deployed.